-- 3. The HIPAA Security Rule allows great flexibility for CEs to protect electronic PHI.
-Note that the HIPAA Security Rule only applies to electronic PHI.
-A CE may use any security measures that enable the CE to ensure the confidentiality, integrity, and availability of electronic PHI, protect against reasonably anticipated threats, and protect again reasonably anticipated disclosures that are not permitted.
-Selected security measures must include administrative, technical, and physical safeguards.4 - 4.
-The definition of PHI excludes individually identifiable health information held in employment records by a CE in its role as an employer.5 Where a workplace wellness or employee assistance program (EAP) is offered to an employee directly by his/her employer and not in connection with a group health plan, information collected from or created about program participants (i.e., employees) is not considered PHI and not protected by the HIPAA Rules.6 healthcare provider (a CE) and an employer (not a CE).
-The healthcare component of the hybrid entity (e.g., the healthcare provider component) must comply with the relevant provisions of HIPAA; other than organizational requirements associated with a hybrid designation, the part of the organization that does not perform HIPAA-covered functions, does not have to comply with HIPAA (e.g., the employer component).8 Where an individual is employed by the non-CE portion of a hybrid entity, the employee does not act as a CE in the execution of his/her job duties.
+4. The definition of PHI excludes individually identifiable health information held in employment records by a CE in its role as an employer.
+Where a workplace wellness or employee assistance program (EAP) is offered to an employee directly by his/her employer and not in connection with a group health plan, information collected from or created about program participants (i.e., employees) is not considered PHI and not protected by the HIPAA Rules.

+Note also that CEs can be hybrid entities.
+A hybrid entity means "a single legal entity" that is a CE "whose business activities include both covered and non-covered functions and that designates healthcare components" accordingly.
+For example, a large health center may function as both a healthcare provider (a CE) and an employer (not a CE).
+The healthcare component of the hybrid entity (e.g., the healthcare provider component) must comply with the relevant provisions of HIPAA; other than organizational requirements associated with a hybrid designation, the part of the organization that does not perform HIPAA-covered functions, does not have to comply with HIPAA (e.g., the employer component).
+Where an individual is employed by the non-CE portion of a hybrid entity, the employee does not act as a CE in the execution of his/her job duties.
 Note that an employer-sponsored workplace wellness program or an EAP would not, by itself, make the overall organization a hybrid entity.
 Rather, the organization would have to engage in business activities that include both covered and non-covered functions (as opposed to offering benefits to employees such as an EAP or workplace wellness program).